 On the ground floor, the social and service areas were defined, where the distribution unifies the living and the dining room, being in direct communication with the kitchen, offering an integral and transparent living experience.

-On the upper floor, the private areas are located, where a double wooden skin was composed as a solution for sun protection in the rooms.
+On the upper floor, the private areas are located, where wooden shutters were used as a solution for sun protection in the rooms.

 As part of the whole, on the upper floor some overhang elements were used as solar protection, especially with the intention of safeguarding the social areas.